 There’s no doubt that children are the future of any country, and National Support Public Education Day on July 30 aims to raise awareness about this fact.
 Education is a basic and important right of all human beings.
 A nation can only hope to move forward in all aspects of life if its citizens are sufficiently educated and learned.
-By learning about the intricacies of science, technology, social issues, and commerce, people will be able to pinpoint which sectors need improvement and which can lead them to a most advantageous position on the world stage.
-And thanks to the hundreds of scholarships available out there, more and more people of all backgrounds can have access to good education.
+By learning about the intricacies of science, technology, social issues, and commerce, people will be able to pinpoint which sectors need improvement and which can lead them to the most advantageous position on the world stage.
+And thanks to the hundreds of education scholarships available out there, more and more people of all backgrounds can have access to high educational attainment.
 This is why we should strive to support public education by raising our voices for it.

 History of National Support Public Education Day

 The first National Support Public Education Day was commemorated in 2010.
 If we are to look at the history of formal schooling, many records state that Egypt may have had precedent in forming a school system.
 During the reign of Mentuhotep II in 2000 B.C., schools were developed to educate rich and influential people’s children.
 These pupils were all male, and they only included royal families, ministerial staff, temple administrators, and physicians.
 Females, be it royal or otherwise, stayed at home to learn about familial and household duties.
 As time passed, more and more people enrolled their children into schools, and this time, females also had the opportunity to become pupils.
 One example of the earliest records of females going to school can be traced back to the early Islamic eras.
 Once Prophet Muhammad, the last prophet of Islam, started preaching, he ensured that females were given their due rights to education.
 He believed that an educated individual, male or female, can work to progress the Islamic society in sectors of science, technology, and other areas of life.